 - 8% of crashes that result in fatalities.

-In real numbers, in 2010, these percentages translated into 3,675 people killed in accidents involving large trucks, and over 80,000 people injured in crashes involving large trucks.
-And due to the great disparity between the mass of commercial trucks and passenger vehicles, only 14% of the fatalities and 25% of the injuries occurred to the occupants of the large trucks.
-In Illinois alone, commercial truck crashes bear responsibility, on average, for over 170 deaths every year.
+In real numbers, in 2018, these percentages translated into 4,951 truck accident fatalities.
+Further, in 2017, in the area of 107,000 people were injured in crashes involving large trucks.
+And due to the great disparity between the mass of commercial trucks and passenger vehicles, much less of the fatalities and injuries occurred to the occupants of the large trucks.
+In Illinois alone, commercial truck crashes bear responsibility, on average, for over 170 deaths per year.

 - Regardless of how long they had been on the road, fatigue was eight times more likely to impact drivers during the hours of midnight to 6 a.m.;

 - Drivers on long runs were likely to sleep for only five hours at a stint.
 This is at least 2 hours shorter than necessary for optimal alertness;

 - Drivers were not very good at assessing their own level of alertness.
 They err on the side of being overconfident in their ability to drive safely.

 Partly as a result of this study, the Federal Motor Carrier Safety Administration passed a regulation regarding interstate commercial truck drivers.
 The intent of the law is to reduce the incidence of fatigue and fatigue-related accidents.
 Also, to reduce the long-term health problems associated with chronic fatigue that many long-haul truck drivers experience.
 This rule sets the maximum number of hours that drivers may work through several mechanisms:

 - A driver may only start a work shift after 10 consecutive hours off-duty.